ga-curriculum/lab-designing-and-building-a-data-pipeline-using-apache-airflow/exercise/README.md

 1.  **Create the DAG File:**

-    *   In the workspace, navigate to the `~/airflow` directory using the terminal, and create the dags folder using `mkdir dags`.
+    *   In the same workspace terminal where you created the demo.db file, navigate to the /airflow directory with `cd ~/airflow`, and create the dags folder using `mkdir dags`.
+    *   Navigate into it with `cd dags`.
+    *   Open Visual Studio Code:

+        ```bash
+        code .
+        ```

-    *   Navigate into it with `cd dags` and create a new Python file named `etl_pipeline.py`.
+    *   Once it opens, create a new file inside the dags folder by right-clicking on it and selecting New File, save it as `etl_pipeline.py`.
 This is where you'll write the code for your DAG.

 2.  **Import Necessary Modules:**